sylvyn/sexmp/Dream Prohibition Act.md

 # Section 2 - Disallowed Mentions of Dream.
    The disallowed mentions are:

-   • Mentions of Dream as:
+   • Mentions of Dream as a content creator or a person
-       - A content creator
-       - A person

    • Things Dream has done